tmobile/magentaA11y/_checklist-web/modal-dialog.md

 Browser support for `<dialog>` is still incomplete.

 Some browsers require additional scripting.
-This simple example [may not work correctly in all browsers](https://caniuse.com/?search=dialog).
+This simple example works in Chrome, but [may not work correctly in all browsers](https://caniuse.com/?search=dialog) such as Safari and Firefox.

 {% highlight html %}
 {% include /examples/modal-dialog.html %}